Leg Lengthening Surgery Costs by Doctor, Country & More (Full Guide)

 Dr. Paley’s expertise and reputation are unparalleled across the globe.
 This Florida-based orthopedic surgeon has been performing limb lengthening surgeries since 1986 and has pioneered modern-day limb lengthening with the use of modern intramedullary (internal) rods such as PRECICE and STRYDE.

-All in all, he’s done over 20,000 procedures for limb lengthening and reconstruction-related procedures.
+All in all, he’s done over 20,000 procedures in total between cosmetic procedures and reconstruction-related procedures.
 In addition, his clinical trial outcomes have raised the standards of limb lengthening procedures worldwide.

 Robert Rozbruch MD is a leading New York-based orthopedic surgeon specializing in limb lengthening, trauma, and limb salvage cases.
 He’s authored well over 150 articles in medical journals and orthopedic textbooks.
 Dr. Rozbruch has also served as chief of the Limb Lengthening and Complex Reconstruction Services as a Director of the Limb Salvage and Amputation Reconstruction (LSAR) at the Hospital for Special Surgery (HSS)